flrivera/Cat-Lab/README.md

 1. Upload a picture using the Pet-Lab app.
+2. Using Classification Model saved from AWS classify the flower in the picture
-2. Click the button to obtain toxicity levels.
+3. Click the button to obtain toxicity levels.
-3. Receive information about the identified flower, including toxicity severity and common symptoms.
+4. Receive information about the identified flower, including toxicity severity and common symptoms.

 ## Features